F1 Visa Interview Questions and Answers

 Questions about your financial status

-This is the most important piece of obtaining your F-1 visa.
-Regardless of your academic qualifications, you cannot be awarded an F-1 student visa without the means to finance your education.
+This is the most important piece of obtaining your F1 visa.
+Regardless of your academic qualifications, you cannot be awarded an F1 student visa if you cannot demonstrate that you will be able to finance your education.
 The cost of education in the US is much higher than other countries.
 It is important to investigate and have a solid financial plan.
 This plan should include more than just tuition expenses.
 You should consider housing, food, transportation, health insurance, and all other relevant expenses.

 - What is your monthly income?

 - How do you plan to fund the entire duration of your education?